Seesaw-7/stuff/python_notes.md

 8. Checking String Properties

-- Check if String Contains Only Digits:
+- Check if String Contains Only Digits (negative integers won't work):

   ```python
   a = "12345"